Energy in Hong Kong

 Energy in Hong Kong refers to the type of energy and its related infrastructure used in Hong Kong.
 Energy is crucial for the development of trade and industries in Hong Kong with its relatively small usable land.
 Hong Kong mostly imports its energy from outside or produces it through some intermediate process.
+The city has various concurrent projects and efficiency codes dedicated to renewable energy.

 Energy sources

 Coal

 Hong Kong meets all of its coal demand through imports.
 In 2021, 6.5 million tonnes of coal were imported.
 In recent years, Indonesia (81.9%) has become the largest supplier, followed by Russia (10.3%), Australia (5.3%) and Canada (2.4%).

 Most of the energy generated by coal in Hong Kong is for electricity generation.
 Hong Kong currently has a total of about 5 GW of capacity for coal-fired power stations.

 Natural gas

 Natural gas was first introduced for electricity generation in Hong Kong in 1996.
 Black Point Power Station was first commissioned in 1996 and has increased capacity to 3.2 GW in 2020.
 Lamma Power Station, originally commissioned as a coal power plant, has expanded to include gas turbines since.